-For RCA connections, the process for connecting a projector to a soundbar involves numerous cables.
+For an RCA connector, the process of connecting a projector to a soundbar involves numerous cables.
 Although this can seem intimidating, it’s as simple as ensuring you use cables to connect RCA ports of the same color.

-If your soundbar has a subwoofer, it may have a subwoofer input which is usually purple.
-Often, if there is nothing plugged into the subwoofer channel, the soundbar will separate out the bass from the other channels to be amplified by the sub.
+Typically, a separate subwoofer is included with a soundbar.
+If your soundbar has one, it may have a subwoofer audio input which is usually purple.
+Often, if there is nothing plugged into the subwoofer channel, the soundbar will separate the bass from the other channels to be amplified by the sub.

 Connecting with Aux

-Auxiliary jacks, also known as mini-jacks, 3.5mm jacks, or ⅛ inch jacks, are an analog connection that allows 2.x sound.
-Generally speaking, this should be your last option when it comes to connecting to a soundbar.
+Auxiliary jacks, also known as mini-jacks, 3.5mm jacks, or ⅛ inch jacks, are an analog connection that allows 2. x sound.
+Generally speaking, AUX cable should be your last option for connecting to a soundbar.

 With the appropriate cable, connect to the aux output on your projector and the aux input on your soundbar.
 You may have to configure your audio settings, but otherwise, it’s really that simple.